 Pre-heat a non-stick skillet on a medium-high burner.

-When skillet is hot, add 1 tablespoon (14.7 ml) veggie broth or water to the skillet.
+When skillet is hot, add 1 tablespoon veggie broth or water to the skillet.
 Add your prepared onions and garlic.
 Cover and let the veggies cook as you prepare your chard.
+When onions start to brown, turn heat to low.
 Watch carefully and add the remaining liquid as needed to prevent sticking.

 Wash your chard thoroughly.
 Cut the stems from the leaves and chop them into pieces, approximately 1 inch in size.
 Add them to the skillet with the onions and garlic.
 Lower heat to medium.